microsoft/vscode-docs/docs/getstarted/telemetry.md

 ## Disable telemetry reporting

-If you don't wish to send usage data to Microsoft, you can set the `telemetry.enableTelemetry` user [setting](/docs/getstarted/settings.md) to `false`.
+If you don't want to send usage data to Microsoft, you can set the `telemetry.enableTelemetry` user [setting](/docs/getstarted/settings.md) to `false`.

 From **File** > **Preferences** > **Settings** (macOS: **Code** > **Preferences** > **Settings**), search for `telemetry`, and uncheck the **Telemetry: Enable Telemetry** setting.
 This will silence all telemetry events from VS Code going forward.
 Telemetry information may have been collected and sent up until the point when you disable the setting.